How to Keep a Wild Turtle as a Pet

-What exactly is a wild turtle?
-Wild turtles are turtles that are found in the wild, as opposed to your local pet store.
-While turtles sold domestically have been bred and raised in human care in tanks and terrariums, wild turtles have spent generation after generation living in their natural, outdoor habitats.
-Wild turtles can catch their own food, while a turtle from the pet store expects to be fed live fish or pellet-based diets daily.
-If placed in the wild, a domestic turtle would not know how to survive.
+Wild turtles are turtles that are found in the wild, as opposed to captive bred turtles.
+While turtles sold in pet stores have been bred and raised in human care, wild turtles have spent generations living in their natural, outdoor habitats.
+Wild turtles can catch their own food, while a turtle from the pet store eats live feeder fish or pellet-based diets daily.
+If placed in the wild, a captive bred turtle would not know how to survive.
 Never set a turtle from the pet store “free” under the assumption that it will live a happier, healthier life.

-Most reptile experts and enthusiasts will tell you not to keep a wild turtle as a pet, and they would be right.
-It’s the same reason you might be told not to keep a frog you found in your pond, or a bunny you found in your backyard.
+Many reptile experts and enthusiasts will tell you not to keep a wild turtle as a pet, and they are right.
+It’s the same reason you may be told not to keep a frog you found in your pond, or a bunny you found in your backyard.
 Animals that live in the wild are not used to living boxed-up in a tank, cage or hutch.
-They aren't used to taking food from humans, let alone the pellet diets sold in most pet stores.
-Wild turtles are not used to being handled by people, and not used to living in captivity.
-Wild animals are accustomed to freedom and day-to-day survival.
+They aren't used to taking food from humans, let alone the pellet diets sold in pet stores.
+Wild turtles are unaccustomed to being handled by people and to living in captivity.
+Wild animals only know freedom and day-to-day survival.

 An Expert's Advice on Wild Turtles

 How to Care for a Wild Turtle